Lev-Shapiro/console-step/README.md

-# Console Step Logger
+# Console Step

-Console Step Logger is an npm library that enhances your console logs by making them visually appealing.
+Console Step is an npm library that enhances your console logs by making them visually appealing.
 It provides a structured and colorful way to log messages, objects, arrays, and more, with different levels and color varieties.

 ## Table of Contents